Here are just a few of the things that really got my creative juices going on a quick trip to London to kick start my new year:

 I’m really pleased with the installation in this quirky space, it’s great to be a part of the exhibition and really good to be showing my work again.
 I’ve had some great comments from people walking past, who weren’t expecting to see anything like this in a shopping arcade and have been intrigued and delighted by the different artists’ work.

-There are also a variety of arts workshops running in the shops during the summer and Maud and I had a great time adding to the sticky tape wall drawings organised by artists Jerry Trill, Henrietta Ellis and Hannah Spencer
+There are also a variety of arts workshops running in the shops during the summer and my daughter had a great time adding to the sticky tape wall drawings organised by artists Jerry Trill, Henrietta Ellis and Hannah Spencer

-Over the last 2 years my creative out-put has mainly focused on the ‘creation’ of my two wonderful children, Maud & Frank.
-Now Frank is here I’m starting to think about making and exhibiting my sculptural work again, but I have been able to keep my creativity going during this time by making all sorts of things, for and with Maud and here are just a few examples.
+Over the last 2 years my creative out-put has mainly focused on the ‘creation’ of my two wonderful children.
+Now they’re both here I’m starting to think about making and exhibiting my sculptural work again, but I have been able to keep my creativity going during this time by making all sorts of things, for and with my daughter and here are just a few examples.

-The tree is for Maud & Frank’s new shared room, inspired by my love of American Folk Art and the brilliant things you can find on Pinterest too.
+The tree is for the kids’ new shared room, inspired by my love of American Folk Art and the brilliant things you can find on Pinterest too.